Guest Blogger: Ashley Herzberger

 About Our Guest Blogger

 Ashley Herzberger owns a social media consulting and management company, The Social Shoppe.
-She helps small businesses and startups create and execute social media strategies and campaigns, specializing in content creation.
+[Update: no longer online] She helps small businesses and startups create and execute social media strategies and campaigns, specializing in content creation.
 When she’s not tweeting, pinning, Facebooking or writing, she teaches yoga and bakes cupcakes.